Everything You Need to Know About Getting Rid of Blackheads

 "Keeping blackheads at bay is a maintenance deal.
 You have to do it daily," says Dr. Schultz.
 More specifically, we're talking about regular exfoliation.
 As far as prevention goes, both derms recommend chemical exfoliants such as glycolic and salicylic acids, specifically in the form of cleansers, pads, and toners.
-Dr. Schultz's protocol: Washing with a 2 percent salicylic acid cleanser [we like: Neutrogena Acne Proofing Gel Cleanser ($8; target.com)], followed by glycolic exfoliation nightly, coupled with a toner twice a day.
+Dr. Schultz's protocol: Washing with a 2 percent salicylic acid cleanser [we like: Neutrogena Acne Proofing Gel Cleanser ($9; amazon.com)], followed by glycolic exfoliation nightly, coupled with a toner twice a day.
 Try a glycolic-acid infused pads, like the new Nip+Fab Glycolic Fix Gentle Pads ($15; nipandfab.com), which are easy to quickly swipe across your entire face.
 (Related: Is Salicylic Acid Really a Miracle Ingredient for Blackheads and Acne?)

 If you're trying to get rid of existing blackheads, follow all of that advice and add in some physical exfoliation.
 Three times per week, at the end of your shower when the steam has softened the gunk inside your pores, gently massage a physical scrub on any areas where you have blackheads, suggests Dr. Schultz.
 (Just make sure to choose a scrub that doesn't contain environment-damaging microbeads or harsh exfoliating particles, such as shells or seeds.)
 Garnier SkinActive Deep Pore Exfoliating Face Scrub with Green Tea ($9; garnierusa.com) fits the bill.
 (Related: 15 Innovative Acne Products Changing the Way You Fight Breakouts)